10xly/identityjs/README.md

 Tests are written using **Mocha**.

 ### Prerequisites
-Clone this repository, cd into `packages/identity` and install dependencies and dev-dependencies.
+Clone this repository and install dependencies and dev-dependencies.

 ### Running Tests